-(4) All other fees in 2020 and 2019 consisted of miscellaneous non-audit services.
+(4) All other fees consisted primarily of due diligence tax and audit services in 2022 and miscellaneous non-audit services in 2021.

 The Audit Committee has a policy to pre-approve audit and non-audit service engagements with the independent registered public accounting firm.
 The independent registered public accounting firm must provide annually a comprehensive and detailed schedule of each proposed audit and non-audit service to be performed.
 The Audit Committee then affirmatively indicates its approval of the listed engagements.
 Engagements that are not listed but that are of similar scope and size to those listed and approved may be deemed to be approved, if the fee for such service is less than \$100,000.
 In addition, the Audit Committee has delegated to its chairman the ability to approve any permissible non-audit engagement where the fees are expected to be less than \$100,000.